r-temp/NetworkSimulatorPublic/README.md

 ## Base image

 The system assume the existence of a qcow2 image into which it can ssh on `root` with password `1234`.
-(It can be easily modified in `/network_simulator/start.py`)
+(This can be easily modified in `/network_simulator/start.py`)

 ### Creating the image
 First create an empty qcow2 image \